 Karen and Nigel have very kindly allowed their presented material to be made available for viewing.
-The slides on Slideshare and the webinar recording on YouTube is now available in our APM resources area and also embedded below for reference.
+The webinar recording on YouTube is now available in our APM resources area and also embedded below for reference.

 This webinar is suitable for professionals with any level of experience.